danielbodnar/awesome-stars/README.md

 - [BishopFox/GitGot](https://github.com/BishopFox/GitGot) - Semi-automated, feedback-driven tool to rapidly search through troves of public data on GitHub for sensitive secrets.
 - [eth0izzle/shhgit](https://github.com/eth0izzle/shhgit) - Ah shhgit!
 Find secrets in your code.
 Secrets detection for your GitHub, GitLab and Bitbucket repositories.
 - [mislav/hub](https://github.com/mislav/hub) - A command-line tool that makes git easier to use with GitHub.
-- [arifszn/gitprofile](https://github.com/arifszn/gitprofile) - 🚀 Create a dynamic portfolio by just providing your GitHub username.
+- [arifszn/gitprofile](https://github.com/arifszn/gitprofile) - 🚀 Create and deploy a dynamic portfolio by just providing your GitHub username.
 - [Shiphero/shbin](https://github.com/Shiphero/shbin) - turns a Github repo into a pastebin
 - [quack-ai/quack-companion-vscode](https://github.com/quack-ai/quack-companion-vscode) - VSCode extension for collaborative software development 💻 Turn your team development practices into a portable plug-and-play context for code generation.
 Alternative to GitHub Copilot powered by OSS L
 - [github-changelog-generator/github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) - Automatically generate change log from your tags, issues, labels and pull requests on GitHub.